adelriosantiago/adelriosantiago-blog/design-consistency/eng.md

 # The single most important factor while designing: Consistency
 # Consistency: The single most important factor while designing

 On this post I would like to explain what I consider to be, the single most important factor while designing.
 But before I start, let me be clear about this: You are not getting advice from a professional.
 I am not a designer!
-I really enjoy designing both in 2D (mainly Inkscape and Illustrator among others) and 3D (Rhino, Blender, etc) but I could easily say that I’m really far from being a “qualified” designer.
+I really enjoy designing both in 2D (mainly Inkscape and Illustrator among others) and 3D (Rhino, Blender, etc) but I could easily say that I’m really far from being a "qualified" designer.
 You have been warned!

 In my opinion, consistency is the single most important factor while designing.
 Every time I see a just-graduate Graphic Designer mixing two completely different themes for a website mockup I kinda feel bad.

-Precense or absence of consistency can be noticed as soon as the second element is added to your design.
+Prescense or absence of consistency can be noticed as soon as the second element is added to your design.
 Let's see some examples:

 ### Example 1
 [image with 3 icons, one with sharp edges, the other ones flat, rounded]